intel-ctrlsys/actsys/README.md

   -h, --help            show this help message and exit -V, --version         Provides the version of the tool -v, --verbosity       increase output verbosity
+  -t TIMEOUT, --timeout TIMEOUT
+                        Provides a timeout for the command

 Sub Commands:
   List of Valid Sub Commands